-The National Vietnams Veterans Museum is one of the most thought-provoking of Phillip Island's museums.
+The National Vietnam Veterans Museum is one of the most thought-provoking of Phillip Island's museums.

 It covers all aspects of this controversial war and is a very moving experience.

-The original museum was established in San Remo in 1996 by Vietnam veteran John Methven.
+The original National Vietnam Veterans Museum was established in San Remo in 1996 by Vietnam veteran John Methven.
 In 2007 it moved to a larger site next to the Phillip Island airport.

 The Grumman Tracker out the front of the museum catches the eye and attracts many visitors.

 aircraft, acquired by the museum in late 2013, was based aboard the